Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 ## [**15m**] 📖 Overview: Signup

 We can log users in and out, but how do they sign up?
 We'll have to implement that functionality with our own view.

-User-related functionality is typically kept in an `accounts` app.
+User-related functionality --- creation during signup, viewing or editing a user profile, etc. ---  is typically kept in an `accounts` app.

-### Views
+### Signup Views

 Here's the `views.py` that handles the following workflow: